• Promotes granulation and facilitates autolytic debridement

 Venous Ulcers

 Before using the dressing, clean the wound area with a wound cleansing agent or normal saline and dry the surrounding skin.
 The size of the dressing to be applied to the wound should extend at least 1(1/4)" beyond the edges of the wound.
 Remove the release paper from the back of the dressing, being careful to minimize finger contact with the adhesive surface.
 Hold the dressing over the wound and line up the center of the dressing with the center of the wound.
-Gently roll the dressing into place over the wound.
-Mold the dressing into place with your hand.
+Gently roll the dressing into place over the wound and mold it into place.
 Secure the edges of the dressing with medical or adhesive tape, if extra security is desired.
 Discard any unused portion of the product after dressing the wound.

 Press down on the skin with one hand and carefully lift an edge of the dressing with your other hand.
-Gently roll off of the wound
+Gently roll the dressing off the wound.